HorningGit/Rayquaza_Resources/tools/admin/linux/processmgmt.md

   - This state will react to signals and resource availablility.
 - (T) = STOPPED
 - (Z) = ZOMBIE
-  - After a process is complete/terminated, the process will send the _sigCHLD_ singal to its parent process.
+  - After a process is complete/terminated, the process will send the _sigCHLD_ signal to its parent process.
 This will turn the process into a Zombie Process.
 ___

 ### :fried_shrimp: Load Averages